Estimated reading time: 16 minutes

 They often send home Scholastic book forms at school, but we don’t buy any books.

-I realize that a portion of the earnings goes towards the school; however, he doesn’t want to buy them.
+I realize that some of the earnings go towards the school; however, he doesn’t want to buy them.

 It’s not uncommon to have our son sift through book titles at second-hand shops.